cityinohio2019/Lightweight_ATO_template/apps/cbp-pilot-apps/templates/cp_fedramp01.md

 1. 6Contingency Plan Testing

-Contingency Plan operational tests of the [[Information System Name]]; are performed annually.
+Contingency Plan operational tests of the [[Information System Name]] are performed annually.
 A Contingency Plan Test Report is documented after each annual test.
 A template for the Contingency Plan Test Report is found in GAppendix – Contingency Plan Test Report.

 # Appendices